Evolution of Hawking mass under perturbative spacetime uniformly expanding flows: Background

 Let $\Sigma$ be a smooth, closed, spacelike two-surface embedded in a four-dimensional spacetime $(\mathcal{M},g)$.
 Denote by $|\Sigma| $ the area of $\Sigma$, and by $\vec{H}$ its mean curvature vector, defined as the trace of the second fundamental form with respect to the induced metric on $\Sigma$.
 The Hawking mass $m_H$ is defined to be

 where $dA$ is the area element induced on $\Sigma$.
+In this work we restrict to closed orientable surfaces with spherical topology, for which the standard normalization in the definition of the Hawking mass applies.
 It can be checked with standard calculations that $m_H =0$ in the case of a round sphere in Minkowski spacetime and that $m_H = m$ for a round sphere in Schwarzschild spacetime with mass $m$.
 To explore the behavior of the Hawking mass under small deformations of a spherically symmetric surface, we consider perturbations of a round sphere in the chosen time-symmetric slice.
 We parametrize the perturbed surface as a radial graph over the sphere:

 where $R_0$ is the radius of the sphere, $\epsilon$ is a small dimensionless parameter, and $Y_{lm} ( \theta, \phi)$ are spherical harmonics.
 This representation allows us to study the perturbation analytically mode by mode and is also the starting point for the analytic calculation of the Hawking mass $m_H$ at time $t=0$ whose evolution under the flow will be studied numerically.